colinmichaellynch/Easter-Island-Cooperation-Simulation/README.md

 * Resources are also scattered in patches on Rapa Nui.
 Most farming occurs around discrete wells that line the coast, which validates the simulation
 * The evolution of cooperation could have been supported by the randomness of rainfall.

+## Acknowledgements

+I would like to thank my collaborators Dr. Terry Hunt and Dr. Carl Lipo for creating the project idea and for introducing me to archaeology.
+I would also like to thank my other collaborator Michaela Starkey for her advice on producing and analyzing the simulation.